curv3d/curv/docs/Shape_Atlas.rst

 I'm not sure there is a general solution to this problem.
 According to `Geometric and Solid Modeling`_, chapter 5:

-  We restrict attention to algebraic surfaces and curves. ...
-  General techniques
-  exist for converting from parametric to implicit form, at least in principle, and we review here a simple version based on the Sylvester resultant.
+  General techniques exist for converting [algebraic surfaces and curves] from parametric to implicit form, at least in principle, and we review here a simple version based on the Sylvester resultant.
 In Chapter 7, we show how to use Grobner bases techniques for this purpose.